-WINTERSHALL NEWS BASF and LetterOne sign letter of intent to merge Wintershall and DEA
+WINTERSHALL NEWS BASF and LetterOne sign agreement to merge Wintershall and DEA

-With Wintershall DEA, Wintershall would continue its strong growth of recent years.
-Wintershall has increased its production in the past eleven years by 50 percent from 111 million boe in 2006 to 164 million boe in 2017.
-In the same period, Wintershall has doubled its proven reserves (1P) to 1.7 billion boe.
+Wintershall DEA would ensure that Wintershall continues on its growth trajectory as it has in previous years.
+In the past eleven years, Wintershall has increased its production by 50 percent, from 111 in 2006 to 164 million boe in 2017.
+During that time, Wintershall doubled its proven reserves (1P) to 1.7 billion boe.

 Chairman of the Wintershall Board of Executive Directors